benedictleejr/cs50web-capstone/README.md

     - *remove_dog.js*: Javascript file where I handle all of the AJAX functionality on the Dogs view.
 Users can remove a dog without reloading the page, with this file.

 6. **Root Directory**
+    - *images folder*
       - *diva-picture.jpg*: one of my favourite pictures of my dog to be displayed in this README
+      - *CS50 Web Capstone Schema.png*: Image of the ER diagram of the database utilized in this project
     - *README.md*: detailed description of this project which you are reading now :D

 ## 6. How to Run the Application
 There are no special libraries installed, so as long as you have Python and Django installed there should be no issue!